BDAthlon/genetic_logic_synthesis/genetic_circuit_scoring/README.rst

 Examples
 ========

-An example of running gls_score_circuit from the Command Prompt after installing it and changing your working directory to genetic_circuit_scoring is shown below.
+An example of running the gls_score_circuit Python app from the Command Prompt after installing it and changing your working directory to genetic_circuit_scoring is shown below.

 .. code-block:: powershell